Daivya-Shah/geographic-information-system-landing-page/README.md

 ## What it does

 Brokers land on a dashboard that showcases six service offerings (Labor Analytics, Market Trends, GIS Data Analysis, Risk Mitigation, Transportation & Emergency Planning, and Competitive Analysis).
 From there, they fill out a short form with client details and hit "Request client report," which drafts a pre-filled email in their default mail client.

-No backend, no auth, no database.
-Just a clean UI that gets out of the way.